Innovations from Vienna are a Growth Driver

 The HealthTech company Ottobock is the world market leader in the field of prostheses ad one of the leading suppliers in the fields of orthotics and wheelchairs - also and particularly due to innovations originating in Vienna.
 The facility in Austria serves as a driving force for innovation throughout the corporate group, and also one of the growth drivers.
 The international competence centre for mechatronics located in Austria develops and produces high-tech prostheses for the global market.

-With more than 600 employees, Vienna is one of our most important R&D locations in the world, ensuring top-notch performance in the field of medical research and development.
+With more than 600 employees, Vienna is, next to our headquartersin Duderstadt, Germany one of our four most important R&D locations within the Ottobock-Group worldwide, ensuring top-notch performance in the field of medical research and development.
 Partnerships with universities, highly qualified employees and young talents offer the best pre-requisites for this.

 Science and business are closely linked